j-a-s-d/wuse/README.md

 	- allows all-in-one markup, styles and scripting definitions: you can define your custom element in a single es6 class file
 	- allows to retain control on the Element lifecycle: you can hook 14 different events
-	- allows optional field reactivity with free control on the behaviour
+	- allows optional field reactivity with free control on the behaviour: you can structure the code the way you want

 `#NO-BUILDS`